microsoft/aici/README.md

 Controllers are flexible programs capable of implementating constrained decoding, dynamic editing of prompts and generated text, and coordinating execution across multiple, parallel generations.
 Controllers incorporate custom logic during the token-by-token decoding and maintain state during an LLM request.
 This allows diverse Controller strategies, from programmatic or query-based decoding to multi-agent conversations to execute efficiently in tight integration with the LLM itself.

-The core goal of AICI is to make it easy to build and experiment with existing and entirely new Controller strategies for improving LLM generations.
+**The purpose of AICI is to make it easy to build and experiment with both existing and entirely new Controller strategies for improving LLM generations.**
 By abstracting away implementation details of the underlying LLM inference and serving engine, AICI aims to simplify the development of Controllers, make it easier to write fast Controllers, and ease compatibility across LLM inference and serving engines.